Herumgeisterer/visualaxon/README.md

 `java -jar axonvisualizer-0.0.1.jar /Development/myproject /tmp/output.json`

-After you generated the .json file, go to the [website](https://herumgeisterer.github.io/axonvisualizer/) and load the .json file to see the graph.
+After you generated the json file, go to the [website](https://herumgeisterer.github.io/axonvisualizer/) and load the json file to see the graph.

 ## Example